Dimitra Giannakouli: Feidon Argous

 Giannakouli joined Feidon Argous, the first women's football team in her hometown, in 2012 when the club was founded.
-In the 2015/16 season, she helped them get promoted to the Greek B Division after finishing on equal points with Kariatides Spartis who they later defeated in a decider match.
+In the 2015–16 season, she helped them get promoted to the Greek B Division after finishing on equal points with Kariatides Spartis who they later defeated in a decider match.

-In the 2016/17 season, Feidon finished second in Group 3 of the Greek B Division.
+In the 2016–17 season, Feidon finished second in the third group of the Greek B Division.
 They competed against Agia Paraskevi in a playoff match for promotion to the Greek A Division.
 The game ended in a 1–1 draw and went into a penalty shoot-out.
 Giannakouli saved Agia Paraskevi's final penalty, while her teammate, Eirini Nefrou, scored and gave the win to Feidon.
 In the Greek Women's Cup, Dimitra helped her team reach the final where they faced PAOK.
 She played the full 90 minutes as her team lost 7–0.

-In the 2017/18 season, Feidon finished in last place and got relegated back to the second division with only 1 win and 83 goals conceded.
+In the 2017–18 season, Feidon finished in last place and got relegated back to the second division with only 1 win and 83 goals conceded.

 Atromitos

 She joined Greek A Division side Atromitos Athens in the summer of 2018 and stayed for two seasons.
-They finished 4th in 2018/19 and 3rd in 2019/20.
+They finished 4th in 2018–19 and 3rd in 2019–20.

 Agia Paraskevi

-In the 2020/21 season, she joined newly promoted club Agia Paraskevi.
+In the 2020–21 season, she joined newly promoted club Agia Paraskevi.
 She helped them finish in second place of the second group after only conceding one goal in 10 matches during regular season.
-They faced AEL in the playoff match for 3rd place, but ultimately lost 2–0.
+They faced AEL in the playoff match for third place, but ultimately lost 2–0.

 Avantes Chalkidas

 She moved to A Division club Avantes Chalkidas in 2021 and she helped them finish at the top of the second group, conceding only 6 goals in 16 matches.
 They did not manage to win the league though as they came third in the playoffs round.
-Giannakouli won the PSAP Best Female Goalkeeper award for her performance during the 2021/22 season.
+Giannakouli won the PSAP Best Female Goalkeeper award for her performance during the 2021–22 season.

 In July 2022, she renewed her contract with Avantes for the following season, but, due to problems with the administration, she and the rest of the team left the club.